The problem of Pi_2-cut-introduction: Grammars

 \section{Grammars}

 The way variables are replaced in the procedure of cut-elimination can be defined by grammars modeling substitutions of terms.
 A characterization of the substitutions defining the Herbrand instances of a proof after cut-elimination of $\Pi_1$-cuts can be found in~\cite{hetzlS2012ab}.
 Below we give some necessary definitions. \begin{definition}[Regular tree grammar] A {\em regular tree grammar} $\Gcal$ is a tuple $\langle\tau ,N,\Sigma ,\Pr\rangle$ where $N$ is a finite set of non-terminal symbols with arity $0$ such that $\tau\in N$.
 Furthermore, $\Sigma$ is a finite set of function symbols of arbitrary arities, i.e.\ a term signature, satisfying $N\cap\Sigma =\emptyset$.
 The productions $\Pr$ are a finite set of rules of the form $\gamma\to t$ where $\gamma\in N$ and $t\in T(\Sigma\cup N)$, where $T(\Sigma\cup N)$ denotes the set of all terms definable from symbols in $\Sigma\cup N$.
-As usual $L(\Gcal)$, the {\em language} defined by $\Gcal$, is the set of all terminal strings (ground terms) derivable in $\Gcal$. \end{definition} The languages of grammars specifying Herbrand instances are finite (see~\cite{hetzlS2014aa}) and therefore their productions must be acyclic. \begin{definition}[Acyclic tree grammar] We call a regular tree grammar {\em acyclic} if there is a total order $<$ on the non-terminals $N$ such that for each rule $\gamma\to t$ in $\Pr$, only non-terminals smaller than $\gamma$ occur in $t$. \end{definition} We are interested in grammars specifying substitutions.
+As usual $L(\Gcal)$, the {\em language} defined by $\Gcal$, is the set of all terminal strings (ground terms) derivable in $\Gcal$. \end{definition} The languages of grammars specifying Herbrand instances are finite (see~\cite{hetzlS2014aa}) and therefore their productions are w.l.o.g.\ acyclic. \begin{definition}[Acyclic tree grammar] We call a regular tree grammar {\em acyclic} if there is a total order $<$ on the non-terminals $N$ such that for each rule $\gamma\to t$ in $\Pr$, only non-terminals smaller than $\gamma$ occur in $t$. \end{definition} We are interested in grammars specifying substitutions.
 As substitutions are homomorphic mappings on terms, variables have to be replaced only by single terms within a derivation.
-Therefore we need so-called \emph{rigid derivations}. \begin{definition}[Rigid derivation] We call a derivation {\em rigid} with respect to a non-terminal $\gamma$ if only a single rule for $\gamma$ is allowed to occur in the derivation. \end{definition} The following type of grammar describes the substitutions generated in the elimination of a $\Pi_2$-cut; this type grammar is a special case of more general grammars defined in~\cite{afshariB2015aa}. \begin{definition}[Schematic $\Pi_2$-grammar] Let $\Gcal = \langle\tau ,N,\Sigma ,\Pr\rangle$ be an acyclic tree grammar and $N = \{\tau ,\alpha ,\beta_1,\ldots ,\beta_m\}$.
-Let the variables be ordered according to $\beta_1<\ldots <\beta_m<\alpha <\tau$.
-We call $\Gcal$ a {\em schematic $\Pi_2$-grammar} if the production rules for given $m$ and $p$ are of the following form:
+Therefore we need a restriction of derivations, \emph{rigid derivations}. \begin{definition}[Rigid derivation] We call a derivation {\em rigid} with respect to a non-terminal $\gamma$ if only a single rule for $\gamma$ is allowed to occur in the derivation. \end{definition} \begin{remark} This allows us to consider production rules as substitutions. \end{remark} The following type of grammar describes the substitutions generated in the elimination of a $\Pi_2$ cut; this type grammar is a special case of more general grammars defined in~\cite{afshariB2015aa}.
+Assume a subproof of the form